 - Have been to Germany several times for business.
 I’ve been sent to unhappy customer sites and also to act as a the engineering salesperson to explain new products to top customers.

-- Drove a rented Mercedes SUV on the Autobahn but my BMW handles better.
+- Drove a rented Mercedes SUV in the left lane of the Autobahn but my BMW handles better.
 The left lane is not meant for SUVs.

 - Was invited to speak at the ATCA workshop preceding the IEEE 17th Real Time Conference in Portugal, but wasn’t able to make it.

-- Currently a member of the PICMG ATCA for Physics software working group.
+- Represented two different employers at PICMG and was a member of the PICMG ATCA for Physics software working group.

 - I was one of many participants in a very funny discussion at Ironic Sans titled “They Don’t Make Computer Manuals Like They Used To.”